LangeSymposium/Lange-Symposium/README.md

 [Click here](https://uclahs.az1.qualtrics.com/jfe/form/SV_0CEvbVQVGSxnM7I) to apply for a Travel Award for the February 3, 2023 Lange Symposium.

-Deadline to apply for a travel award is **December 9, 2022**.
+The travel award application deadline is **December 9, 2022**.
 Results will be announced December 16 2022.

 ### Accommodation